banner

 Environment

 Plant Mangroves, Rebuilt Sunderbans: In recent years, the Sundarbans Forest, one of the world's most critical natural ecosystems, has faced significant degradation due to both manmade activities and the devastating impact of several cyclones.
-Recognizing the urgency of the situation, we embarked on a mission to restore this invaluable treasure by planting 300,000 mangroves across the Chhotomollakhali and Kumirmari Gram Panchayats.
+Recognising the urgency of the situation, we embarked on a mission to restore this invaluable treasure by planting 350,000 mangroves across the Chhotomollakhali and Kumirmari Gram Panchayats, and at Nazat, Sandeshkhali.

 To ensure the success of our endeavor, we launched extensive awareness campaigns aimed at instilling a sense of responsibility among local communities for the newly planted saplings.
 Education and engagement have been instrumental in fostering a deeper understanding of the importance of the Sundarbans and the need for their protection.